 Welcome!
-I teach comparative and international politics at the University of Rhode Island.
-My professional focus is on the role that religious, historical, and cultural narratives play in democratic development.
+I teach comparative and international politics at the University of Rhode Island, with a focus on the role that religious, historical, and cultural narratives play in democratic development.
 My regional areas of expertise are Russia and Ukraine.

 My